TSegAgent: Zero-Shot Tooth Segmentation via Geometry-Aware Vision-Language Agents: Experiments

 \subsection{Dataset and Settings}

 We evaluate candidate methods on the Teeth3DS dataset~\cite{ben2022teeth3ds}, which contains 1200 3D tooth models.
 Each model is annotated with an FDI label for each vertex.
 Meanwhile, to evalutate the generalizability of the methods, we also test them on a private dataset collected from our collaborating dental clinic, which consists of 340 3D tooth models in the testing set with the same annotation scheme as Teeth3DS.
 The private dataset is more challenging than Teeth3DS, as most are scanned plaster models with more severe defects, interference, and artifacts.
 For each candidate methods, we train them on the training set of Teeth3DS from scratch until convergence.
 Then we evaluate their performance on the testing set of Teeth3DS and the private dataset.

-TSegAgent is compatible with various VLM services.
-We use ``ChatGPT 5.2'' in our experiments, since it is a powerful VLM which has the ability to identify all tooth instances in the images and recognize their shapes.
+TSegAgent is compatible with various VLM services, and use ``ChatGPT 5.2'' in our experiments.